biogabriel7/ScaleSC/README.md

 filter_cells(min_count=0, max_count=None, qc_var='n_genes_by_counts', qc=False)
 ```

-Filter genes based on number of a QC metric.
+Filter genes based on the number of a QC metric.